Events

 Mt Buller

 I seem to be running around a lot at the moment.
-A couple of weeks ago I was in Thredbo for Cannonball then back in Sydney for a Bikes Online shoot, then back south to Mt Buller for the Rocky Trail Superflow.
-Now I’m back in Sydney for a couple of quick shoots but will be on the road again soon.
+A couple of weeks ago I was in Thredbo for Cannonball then back in Sydney for a shoot with Bikes Online, then back south to Mt Buller in Victoria for the Rocky Trail Superflow.
+Now, I’m back in Sydney for a couple of quick shoots but I will be on the road again soon.
 Not that I am complaining, I love getting away from Sydney.
 Maybe though, I should just plan things a bit better and stay away rather than bouncing up and down the East Coast.

 Mt Buller is always a favourite.
 Well, anywhere in the mountains is always a favourite for me.
 The Australian Alps have a unique and distinct flavour, a remoteness, an easy place to get lost.
 Even standing in the village of Mt Buller (which isn’t very remote) and looking out across the surrounding hills you know there are a lot of areas where you could get lost and not be seen again.